 The opening was the direct result of the tragic loss of a local Cadgwith fishing boat and her 2-man crew.
-This happened in the sea area overlooked by the derelict Bass Point Coastguard Station, which had been closed in 1992.
+This happened in the sea area near the derelict Bass Point Coastguard Station, which had been closed in 1992.

 For the first few weeks the Watchkeepers were without electricity, heating and toilet facilities.
 The visual watch, however, was in place from that time.

 The Station was opened formally on 3rd February 1995 by the actress Jenny Agutter who has since become an honorary member of Bass Point.

 Watchkeepers come from all walks of life and are all trained in-house to the standards of a Declared Facility Status Station.